14. IQ Files and SigMF¶

 signal_duration = sample_count / sample_rate

-For more details reference the SigMF documentation.
+For more details reference the SigMF Python documentation.

 A little bonus for those who read this far; the SigMF logo is actually stored as a SigMF recording itself, and when the signal is plotted as a constellation (IQ plot) over time, it produces the following animation: